pran-7-5/eco_style/README.md

 Genetics
 --------------------------------------------------------------------------------------------
 ```
-If you want to know about women sex organs specifically then, I don't think there are too much difference between man and woman, there is only 1 chromosome difference.
+If you want to know about women sex organs specifically then, I don't think there are too many differences between men and women, there is only 1 chromosome difference.
 The man was a woman, that's why they have nipples.

 Female = X chromosome(girl) = 23 chromosomes
 Women don't have Y chromosomes, Women don't have ability to control the gender of the new offspring.